 What Studies Say About Our Rate of Decline Over 40

-The exact rate of muscle loss varies depending on the study and population being studied, but a commonly cited estimate is that we lose about 1-2% of our muscle mass per year after the age of 30.
+The exact rate of muscle tissue loss varies depending on the study and population being studied, but a commonly cited estimate is that we lose about 1-2% of our muscle mass per year after the age of 30.
 This decline in muscle mass, known as sarcopenia, can have significant negative impacts on health, including a decrease in strength, balance, and mobility, an increased risk of falls and injuries, and a decline in overall quality of life.

 However, it’s important to note that the decline in muscle mass as we age is not an inevitability, but rather a result of a sedentary lifestyle and lack of physical activity.
-Regular exercise, especially strength training, has been shown to slow down or even reverse muscle loss in older adults.
+Regular exercise, especially strength training, has been shown to slow down or even reverse lean muscle mass loss in older adults.

 - A 2020 systematic review and meta-analysis of 20+ studies found that strength training improved muscle mass, muscle strength, and physical function in older adults.